walkor/workerman-manual/resource/doc/en/development/before-development.md

 On the other hand, a smooth restart does not stop all processes at once, but rather one process at a time.
 After stopping each process, a new process is immediately created to take its place, and this process is repeated until all old processes have been replaced.

-WorkerMan can use the command ```php your_file.php reload``` for a smooth restart, which allows for updating the application program without affecting service quality.
+Workerman can use the command ```php your_file.php reload``` for a smooth restart, which allows for updating the application program without affecting service quality.

 **Note: Only files loaded in the on{...} callback will be automatically updated after a smooth restart.
 Files directly loaded in the startup script or hardcoded code will not be automatically updated.**